Elaine C Smith is a Scottish actress and comedian. She has starred in the BBC sitcoms, City Lights, Rab C. Nesbitt and Two Doors Down.

 In late 2009 her autobiography, Nothing Like a Dame was published.

 Since 2015 Smith has presented a documentary-style show entitled Burdz Eye View, in which she tours Scotland with her comedy act and talks about Scottish life and culture.
-The show is broadcast by STV
+STV broadcasts the show.

 In 2015 Smith had a part in the third series of Kay Mellors BBC drama The Syndicate.